Cullen Bloodstone: Fictional character biography

-Cullen, Cammi, Anachronism, and Nara soon get separated from Reptil, Hazmat, and X-23.
-He soon lashes out at Anachronism and Cammi.
-When Anachronism and Nara leave Cullen revealed his past to Cammi.
-Anachronism and Nara are then seen being attacked by a feral X-23, during the time when Nara reveals to Anachronism that she believes Cullen is gay and in love with him.
-Cullen decides to take off his ring and fight X-23 in his unstable form, leaving Anachronism, Nara and Cammi in the middle.
+Cullen, Cammi, Anachronism, and Nara are separated from Reptil, Hazmat, and X-23.
+Anachronism and Nara are attacked by a feral X-23 as Nara reveals to Anachronism that she believes Cullen is gay and in love with him.
+Cullen decides to take off his ring and fight X-23 in his unstable Glartrox form.
 Cullen successfully defeats X-23, but is now wild and out of control.
-Nara retrieves the ring and returns Cullen to normal, but is mortally wounded and dies in Anachronism's arms.
-When Cullen approaches Anachronism to offer sympathy, Anachronism attacks him in a fit of rage, with Cammi having to break up the fight.
+Nara retrieves the ring and returns Cullen to normal, but dies from her wounds.

-In Avengers Undercover, Cullen heads to Bagalia to infiltrate the Masters of Evil and find Arcade, and Death Locket, Chase Stein, Hazmat, Cammi, and Anachronism follow him there.
-Once they find Cullen, he reveals that he enjoys life among the villains, and the others, minus Cammi, start to enjoy it as well.
-When Cammi tries to tell the others to leave, Cullen instead has Daimon Hellstrom teleport the group to Arcade's party so they can kill him.
-While escaping Arcade's mansion, the team is captured by S.H.I.E.L.D., but "rescued" by Hellstrom and return to Bagalia, where Helmut Zemo invites the teens to join the Masters of Evil.
-Cullen willingly accepts Zemo's offer.
+In Avengers Undercover, Cullen heads to Bagalia to infiltrate the Masters of Evil and find Arcade.
+Death Locket, Chase Stein, Hazmat, Cammi, and Anachronism follow him there.
+While escaping Arcade's mansion, the team is captured by S.H.I.E.L.D., but are "rescued" by Daimon Hellstrom and returned to Bagalia.
+Helmut Zemo invites the teens to join the Masters of Evil, with Cullen accepting.
 Hellstrom uses a Hellfire Halo to control Cullen's Glartrox form into fighting Anachronism.
 However, Cullen resists Hellstrom's control and kisses Anachronism, to the latter's surprise.

-In the 2021 event The Death of Doctor Strange, Elsa and Lysa Bloodstone exorcise the Glartrox from Cullen, freeing him from its influence.

-In Excalibur (vol. 4), Cullen Bloodstone buys the Warwolves from the zoo where they were imprisoned and enlists the members of Excalibur to kill them.
+In the series Excalibur, Cullen Bloodstone buys the Warwolves from the zoo where they were imprisoned and enlists the members of Excalibur to kill them.
 The group successfully kills the Warwolves, but Betsy Braddock discovers that one of the Warwolves had a young pup, which she gives to Rachel Summers as a pet.

+In the 2021 storyline The Death of Doctor Strange, Elsa Bloodstone reunites with her sister Lyra Bloodstone, who helps Cullen gain control of his Glartrox transformation.
+Cullen, no longer wanting the Glartrox bonded to him, has Elsa and Lyra exorcise the Glartrox from his body and return it to its home dimension.